natanbc/adventofcode/README.md

 An average of the execution speed of each task can be calculated by providing a `RUNS` environment variable, with how many times to run each task.

+It's also possible to run a full benchmark with `escript adventofcode bench [days]`

 ## Examples

 ```